Running experiments

 Matching and consumptionDirect link to Matching and consumption

-Arguments are matched strictly: object key order is ignored, array order is significant, and there is no type coercion.
+Arguments are matched strictly: object key order is ignored and array order is substantial, plus there is no type coercion.
 A mock is served only when the agent calls the tool with arguments that deep-equal the mock's args.

-When an item declares several mocks for the same tool and arguments, they are consumed in order — the first call gets the first mock, the next call gets the second, and so on.
+When an item declares several mocks for the same tool and arguments, they're consumed in order, the first call gets the first mock, the next call gets the second, and so on.
 Ordering is tracked per (toolName, args) group and is independent across different arguments.

 Matching modeDirect link to Matching mode

 By default each mock matches strictly on its args.
-Set matchArgs: 'ignore' to match on the tool name only — the mock's args are not compared and the next unconsumed mock for that tool is served regardless of how the agent called it:
+Set matchArgs: 'ignore' to match on the tool name only, the mock's args aren't compared and the next unconsumed mock for that tool is served regardless of how the agent called it:

 const subAgentMock = {